Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns/typesafe-react-component-patterns-with-ts-2.8.md

 ## Summary

-Implementing proper type safe components with React and Typescript can be tricky.
-With new functionality added to Typescript 2.8, we have almost everything at our disposal to write type safe components by adhering to common React component patterns.
+Implementing proper type safe components with React and TypeScript can be tricky.
+With new functionality added to TypeScript 2.8, we have almost everything at our disposal to write type safe components by adhering to common React component patterns.

-In this super long post ( sorry about that !) we learned how to implement components with various patterns in strict type safe way thanks to Typescript.
+In this super long post ( sorry about that !) we learned how to implement components with various patterns in strict type safe way thanks to TypeScript.

 Most powerfull pattern overall is indeed Render Props, which allows us to implement other common patterns like **Component Injection** or **HOC** without much additional churn.